Drift of random walks on abelian covers of finite volume homogeneous spaces: Drift at almost every point

 \end{proof}

-\begin{proof}[Proof of \cref{Cauchy}] The proof relies on \cref{Cauchy1} and on the Cartan decomposition of elements in $G$, which establishes strong links between the $\mu$-walk and the geodesic flow on $T^1S$.
-This decompostion states that every $g\in G$ can be written as
+\begin{proof}[Proof of \Cref{Cauchy}] The proof relies on \Cref{Cauchy1} and on the Cartan decomposition of elements in $G$, which provides a strong relation between the $\mu$-walk and the geodesic flow on $T^1S$.
+This decomposition states that every $g\in G$ can be written as